ib-ganz/eloquify/README.md

 This class will be automatically associated with table named `post` in your database.
 > This behaviour is different from what eloquent does.
 Eloquent considers "snake case", plural name of the class as the table name if not specified explicitly.

-If you want to change the name of the associated table, you may call `setTable` method inside `init` method.
+If you want to change the name of the associated table, you may call `setTable` method inside `init` method:
 ```
 class Post extends Model {
     init {